Ahbar1999/flask-mongo-api/README.md

 # HOW TO RUN #
+**IMPORTANT: you have to provide username and password for monogodb through environment variables**
 ## with docker image ##
+	-> download env-vars file from repo
 	docker pull ahbar99/flask-mongo:latest

 	docker run --publish 5000:5000 --env-file env_vars ahbar99/flask-mongo